HomeGlossary › Assam Tea

 In Perfumery

 Assam Tea is typically a heart note in compositions, giving a warm character that can anchor a fragrance.
 It works well with citrus notes, which brighten its richness, as well as with spices like cardamom and cinnamon that deepen its warmth.
-Its earthy undertones make it compatible with woody notes, allowing for well-rounded fragrances that evoke comfort and sophistication.
+Its earthy undertones make it compatible with woody notes, allowing for well-rounded fragrances that carries comfort and complexity.